Hicoria, Florida

 Hicoria was a town in Highlands County, Florida.
+The site is listed as a populated place by GNIS.
 The town was situated 5 mi south of Lake Placid and was established in the 1890s.

 The town was located south of Florida State Road 70, between Old State Road 8 and U.S. Route 27.
 The Atlantic Coast Line Railroad had a stop at the town on their Haines City Branch.
 A lumber mill, owned by Mr. Roblin operated in Hicoria between 1928 and 1934.